schwa/SIMD-Support/README.md

 ## Caveats

-SIMDSupport is a work in progress and should be consider "hobby" code.

-See CAVEAT.md for details.
+This code is incomplete "hobby" code and should probably not be used in production.
+See CAVEATS.md for more details.